-Make sure that the cue and the reward is similar so as to avoid frustrating users with the change in routine.
+Ensure that the cue and the reward are similar to avoid frustrating users with the change in routine.

-For example: Facebook introduced a new layout which flushed out the classic layout ingrained in user’s system, which ended up annoying their users.
+For example: Facebook introduced a new layout that flushed out the classic layout ingrained in the user’s system, which ended up annoying their users.

 Experiment with variable rewards

-User attention is subject to the ongoing novelty that makes their journey exciting.
-Adding a variable boosts user action which elevates dopamine and hooks them to stay on your app.
+User attention is subject to the constant novelty that makes their journey exciting.
+Adding a variable boosts user action, elevating dopamine and hooks them to stay on your app.